 It took me about a week to start being able to take short walks outside.
 At the end of two weeks, I was able to go back to work part-time.
 I own a construction business and was in the middle of putting an addition on a house.
 When I returned to work, I was able to work about a half-day for the first few days.
 At the end of the third week after surgery, I was able to work full days.
 I would be tired and still couldn't do much heavy lifting.
 However, after about six to eight weeks following the surgery, I was feeling great.

-On March 27, 2008, I went to see Dr. Borin for my three-month check-up and got great news: my PSA was 0!
+On March 27, 2008, I went to see my surgeon for my three-month check-up and got great news: my PSA was 0!
 Not only do I feel great, but according to my doctor, I am progressing very well.

 I only have six small scars where the robotic instruments were placed during surgery.
 Those will fade with time.
 I was sent home from the hospital with a catheter that I had to leave in for about a week.
 The catheter was not difficult to deal with.
 There was no pain when the catheter was removed, which only took about 10 seconds.
 For about three weeks after the catheter was removed, I had some minor incontinence.
 At about eight to 10 weeks, I had complete control of my bladder.

-Words alone cannot adequately express my satisfaction with my surgeon, Dr. James Borin, his staff, the University of Maryland Medical Center and the entire staff responsible for my care.
-Dr. Borin and his staff always treat me like I am the most important person they have to take care of.
+Words alone cannot adequately express my satisfaction with my surgeon, his staff, the University of Maryland Medical Center and the entire staff responsible for my care.
+They always treat me like I am the most important person they have to take care of.
 That is important to me.
 From the time I entered the hospital until I left, I was treated like royalty.
 While I don’t remember anything about the surgery, I do remember the care I received pre-op and post-op.
 Everything was first class!

 I can’t stress this message enough to other men: Get your PSA checked every year!
 It is a simple blood test.
 It could save your life.
 Talk to your family doctor about your family history.
 Pay attention to what your body is saying to you.
 Don’t be embarrassed to talk about it.
 I’m more than happy to share my experience.
 If you need someone to talk with you about this subject, please feel free to contact me.